charleskoffler/clprolf/README.md

 * The goal is mainly to keep the simulation of real_world objects pure, because the pure simulation code is often straightforward, and regarding real-world emulation.
 So we have to separate the code that is not pure simulation, that's all.
 And we have to ensure, with "nature", that the responsability remains pure and unique.
 * For the existing OOP classes, either the classes are inherently compliant, or otherwise we could imagine the best fit for simol, the main role, even if the class keeps multiple responsabilities.
 * We can notice that we could have multiple interpretations and multiple design choices, but the most important, in simol's philosophy, is not to have a single way of think, but to clearly indicate how we see the world!
-* It exists, in simol, pure data objects, "Information" and "Real_world_obj" classes.
+* It exists, in simol, pure data objects, "Information" and "Model_real_world_obj" classes.
 Theses classes are objects without methods.
-"Real_world_obj" are the same as "entities" in classical OOP.
+"Model_real_world_obj" are the same as "entities" in classical OOP.
 They are not a simulation, but for modeling.
 It is not simulation, in simol, because it has not behaviors.
 "Information" is for the cases where we need to have, for example, a set of variables for computer worker usage.
 It is pure data structures, and they are considered as "Information", to keep an algorithmic way of work.
 It should be rarely used, in fact.
-But "Real_world_obj" could be frequently used, for example for database entities.
-The choice between "Information" or "Real_world_obj" is always intuitive, and evident.
+But "Model_real_world_obj" could be frequently used, for example for database entities.
+The choice between "Information" or "Model_real_world_obj" is always intuitive, and evident.
 We know when we need a "Client" object, for example for database usage (it's like an entity, or a dto!).
 * Although it is permitted, simu_comp_worker should not be destined for pure calculation classes.
 Because calculations are often part of pure business and real-world simulation code.
 It's evident that we always start, except in particular cases as system programming or some libraries, by writing simu_real_world classes.
 Then the simu_comp_worker are often used by the simulation classes.
 So the calculations are already done in the simulation classes.
 For example, calculations of a human-expert are part of the simulation code.
 A physics expert would have much simulation code with physics calculations.
 It's obviously simulation code.
 So generally, we always should put the calculation code in the simulation classes.
 * Class roles permit to check that we keep coherence despite inheritance.